vitor-martini/alura-python-oo/README.md

 # alura-python-oo
-Learning OO on Python through the Alura course platform using TDD.
+Learning OO in Python through the Alura course platform using TDD.